Marti113/marti113.github.io/resume.md

 ## Projects
 Weather Bot
-Tweet #weather with any city name to [@MartiK62382477](https://twitter.com/MartiK62382477) to see it in action A responsive bot programmed in Python using the Tweepy library, hosted on Heroku
+Tweet #weather with any city name to [@MartiK62382477](https://twitter.com/MartiK62382477) to see it in action.
+A responsive bot programmed in Python using the Tweepy library, hosted on Heroku
 Integrated OpenWeather API and GeoText libraries